MSc in Sustainable Bioenergy

 Covers the key processes by which crop communities capture and use physical resources, principally solar radiation and water.
 The relative performance of contrasting species and different vegetation systems is considered in terms of their efficiencies in capturing and converting resources into biomass and yield.

 Students will be required to carry out an individual research project in biofuels, industrial biotechnology, biorefining, crop sciences, pre-treatment or life cycle analysis.
 It enables the student to apply knowledge in the taught modules and carry out a deeper study of a special topic of the sustainable bioenergy.
 The project could be carried out either in a university laboratory or in an industry partner’s lab.

 The bioenergy research group in the University of Nottingham has good contact with bioenergy and industrial biotechnology sector in the UK; such as AB Sugar, Algenuity, Briggs, Lindhurst and TMO.
 In the last year, over 50% of our MSc students secured an industrial placement projects.
 In the industrial placement project, students spend around 3 months in industrial, working either in the actual production plant or in the industrial research lab.

 Bioenergy production using yeast strains (AB Sugar)

 Construction a synthetic expression cassette in the green algae Chlamydomonas reinhardtii (Algenuity)

 Microbial Fuel Cells for the treatment of commercial wastewater and agricultural wastewater (Lindhurst)

 You can apply online at https://pgapps.nottingham.ac.uk where you will also find links to further information about The University of Nottingham and postgraduate study.

-Should you require paper copies of application forms or module information, please click here.
+Paper copies of application forms or module information are available.